jakebian/zeal/README.md

 - I want to see my project structure

    - When starting a project, I want to start with big ideas, then break them down into smaller ideas, then break those down further, until my project becomes a list of tasks.
-I like to keep track of this heirarchical structure of my projects.
+I like to keep track of this hierarchical structure of my projects.

 - I want to see my progress